aerogear/aerogear-unifiedpush-server/README.md

 #### Login

 Temporarily there is a "admin:123" user.
-On First login,  you will need to change the password.
+On _first_ login,  you will need to change the password.

 ```
 curl -v -b cookies.txt -c cookies.txt